-What Will Phase 1 and 2 of Re-Opening Be Like for Seniors
+What Will Phase 1 and 2 of COVID Reopening Be Like for Seniors?

 The short answer is, for at-risk individuals “safer at home” should remain the norm, during the first two phases of re-opening and possibly even phase three.